Minnesota Timberwolves @ Los Angeles Lakers Picks and Predictions - March 10th 2026

 The days-since line favors Minnesota Timberwolves (3 vs 2), giving them a rest advantage that counts most when density is even.
 Los Angeles Lakers is off the tougher test by this metric (62.1 vs 55.6), which can raise the standard on what "normal" looks like.

-On games in the last 7 days (3 vs 2), Los Angeles Lakers has the higher density, which can show closing if pace stays high.
+On games in the last 7 days (0 vs 0), it is flat, so density is a lighter factor.
 The short-term mileage split favors Minnesota Timberwolves (1522.4 vs 0), and that tax can show up at tip and late.
-Los Angeles Lakers has the higher weekly miles total (1661.54 vs 0), and that overall travel can matter more if rest is thinner.
+With both sides even on last-7 miles (0 vs 0), the weekly travel shape stays flat.

 | Metric | Minnesota Timberwolves | Los Angeles Lakers |